-Spring 2013, 3rd Quarter
+Spring 2015, Quarter 3

-Lori Rosenkopf rosenkopf@wharton.upenn.edu My webpage Class meets Mondays 9-12, 2039 SH-DH Office hours by appointment (3018 SH-DH) Canvas class page
+Lori Rosenkopf rosenkopf@wharton.upenn.edu 8-6723 Class meets W 10:30-1:30, 2034 SH-DH Office hours by appointment (G95 JMHH) Canvas class page

 This course explores network models and their applications to organizational phenomena.
 By examining the structure of relations among actors, network approaches seek to explain variations in beliefs, behaviors, and outcomes.
 The beauty of network analysis is its underlying mathematical nature - network ideas and measures, in some cases, apply equally well at micro and macro levels of analysis.
 Therefore, we read and discuss articles both at the micro level (where the network actors are individuals within organizations) and at the macro level (where the network actors are organizations within larger communities) that utilize antecedents or consequences of network constructs such as small worlds, cohesion, structural equivalence, centrality, and autonomy.